 Building your own database is a good solution if you want to stay independent.
 Yet, it has own disadvantages as well:

-You’ll have a big pre-established database which you’ll be able to enhance with own content (to stand out from competitors, target particular niches etc.)|
+You’ll have a big pre-established database which you can improve and “supplement” any time with your own content (to stand out from competitors, target particular niches, etc.)

 Enlarge the database with new users’ recipes and their variations of already existing ones

-In this cooperative model you can fill up the database with your content but let users upload their recipes as well
+In this cooperative model, you can fill up your database with your own content but let users upload their recipes as well

-Upload only a narrow amount of the most popular/basic recipes on your own and encourage users to share their versions of these dishes and new recipes|
+Upload only a narrow amount of the most popular/basic recipes on your own and encourage users to share their versions of these dishes and other recipes

 Which one to choose to build a cooking app?
 Depends on your goals, niche and business model.

-Yet, if it seems challenging to you, you can always contact us using the button below the article and we’ll try to help you figure it out.
+However, if it seems challenging to you, you can always contact us using the button below the article and we’ll try to help you figure it out.

-During the cooking app development you should keep the second group in mind.
+During cooking app development you should keep the second group in mind.
 The best thing you can do for them is to implement step-by-step instructions in a clearly distinguishable way — whether it’s a separate screen or a dedicated table.